Tips to Support Someone After the Loss of a Baby

 Consider “memory-making” with your baby.

-Hospitals may ask if you would like to meet or spend time with your baby.
-“Sometimes this may not be possible due to the baby’s gestational age,” Gooen says.
-“But other ways of memorializing the baby might be comforting.”
-It can be healing to hold a funeral, memorial service, or other spiritual ritual for your child.
+Depending on your baby’s gestational age, hospitals may ask if you would like to meet or spend time with your baby.
+But, Grossman notes, “This may not be possible for all, and there are other ways to make memories.
+Some people find it helpful to write a diary or letter to their baby.”
+It can also be healing to hold a funeral, memorial service, or spiritual ritual for your baby.

 Take the time to process the loss.